niinavi/Jarjestelmaprojekti/documents/final_report.md

 <a name="elasticsearch"></a>
 ## Elasticsearch

 Elasticsearch is a search engine and for data storing.
 You don’t use it on its own because you need something to feed the data into and interface for users to search data.
 Elasticsearch indexes your data which helps you to make faster searches.
 For this purpose Elasticsearch uses a library called Lucene.
-(Chapter 1, Introducing Elasticsearch)
+(Gheorghe, Hinman, Russo, Chapter 1)

 "Finally, Elasticsearch is, as the name suggests, elastic.
 It’s clustered by default—you call it a cluster even if you run it on a single server—and you can always add more servers to increase capacity or fault tolerance.
-Similarly, you can easily remove servers from the cluster to reduce costs if you have lower load. " (Chapter 1, Introducing Elasticsearch)
+Similarly, you can easily remove servers from the cluster to reduce costs if you have lower load. " (Gheorghe, Hinman, Russo, Chapter 1)

 Kuva shardista, nodesta ja klusterpilvestä ?
 Maininta, että on olemassa querying lanugagesta.

 ### Configuration

 Elasticserach uses JSON format for expressing data structures because it is easy for applications to parse and generate.
 The configuration files uses YAML (YAML Ain’t Markup Language).
 Elasticsearch listens http port 9200 by default.
-(Elasticsearch in Action, Chapter 1.
-Introducing Elasticsearch)
+(Gheorghe, Hinman, Russo, Chapter 1)

 ### Installation